Rollins

 Back to that first phone call he made to his parents.
 Toward the end of the conversation, he dropped a surprise: “I think I’ll try out for the golf team as a walk-on.”
 Consler had no expectations of making the team.
 He knew a student from upstate New York faced long odds against year-round players from Florida.

-“Making the golf team would a big deal because it would add something to the college experience that I didn’t anticipate.”
+“Making the golf team would be a big deal because it would add something to the college experience that I didn’t anticipate.”

 Consler competed for one of the handful of walk-on spots by playing four rounds over two weeks.